1. Early Ottoman period

 The situation was stabilized in the middle of the 18th century with the establishment of the authority of the “gerontism”, when the council of the so-called “gerontes” (elders) metropolitans became an institution and explicitly assumed control duties over the patriarchal acts and offered advice concerning the election of each patriarch.
 The “gerontes” were none other than the metropolitans of the provinces of Bithynia (Nicaea included too) and of Eastern Thrace, which were close to Constantinople; for many years they lived in the capital permanently and participated in the Holy Synod constantly.4

 It appears then that during the early Ottoman period the diocese of Nicaea remained active due to its proximity with Constantinople, notwithstanding its weak population basis, which might not have been enough to cover the peşkeş tax which had to be paid to the Ottoman authorities with the appointment of each metropolitan, a tax which then might have weighted the patriarchal treasury in total.
 Furthermore, it is possible that symbolic reasons played a role in the survival of the diocese of Nicaea, since this city had housed two of the Ecumenical Councils, the First (325) and the Seventh (787), and had also been the seat of the Ecumenical Patriarchate during the years of the Latin rule in Constantinople (1204-1261).
+3. The transfer of the metropolitan seat to Kios

 The survival of the diocese was not followed by the survival of its seat in Nicaea itself, since the former had substantially decayed after the Turkish conquest and had become a minor settlement with an extremely limited population and financial power.
 A result of the abovementioned development was the transfer of the seat of the diocese to Kios (Gemlik), former harbour of Nicaea which apparently had a substantial Christian population and, as a harbour, presented better financial and developmental perspectives, as the later evolution of the city indicates.
 The transfer of the seat to Kios is attested for the first time in the Episcopal catalogues of d’ Anville (1725), but is must have taken place earlier.5 Obviously the renovation and the re-founding of the old church of the Assumption of the Holy Mother (the so-called Pazariotissa) in 1692 must be related with the settling of the metropolitan of Nicaea in Kios.6 The church is known to have operated until the end as the city’s cathedral.

 It is unknown exactly when the seat of the metropolitan of Nicaea moved to Kios, but this might have happened already from the end of the 14th or the beginning of the 15th century, when the previous ecclesiastic authority (archbishopric) of Kios became inactive and the area of its jurisdiction passed under the control of Nicaea, as shown by Nicaea’s interventions in the local monastery of the Holy Mother Romaniotissa since 1395.7 In this issue the patriarchal berat from 1483 and 1525 are not particularly illuminative, since they mention Nicaea (Iznik) itself as the seat of the metropolitan, whereas in the berat of 1662 the city is not mentioned at all.8 Nevertheless, the mention of Nicaea itself as the seta of a metropolis has passed in the later berat, of the years 1754, 1757, 1835, 1860 and 1884,9 which means that during the compilation of the specific texts the transfer of the seat of the metropolis from Nicaea to Kios was not taken into account, an omission which probably was due to the proximity of the two cities.
+4. Late Ottoman period

 During the recent period of the late Ottoman era, the demographic and financial development of the Greek and of the Christian element in general acts positively also in the ecclesiastic province of Nicaea, whose area of jurisdiction is increased and, until the beginning of the 20th century, it extends over 26 Orthodox communities, mostly of Greek-speaking but also of Armenian and Turkish-speaking population.
 The most important of these communities is the capital of the province Kios, a city of 10,000 inhabitants, Greeks in their majority, also the Armenian-speaking community of Ortaköy and those of Lauka, Kouvouklia, Armoutles and Furlacim.
 The total number of the flock of the province just before the outbreak of World War I is 33,470 people (based on the sources of the Ecumenical Patriarchate, which however should be not be accepted without reserve).10